hwdegroot/gittools/README.md

 `$DEFAULT_BRANCH=branch_name`: Checkout this branch if gcheckout is called without a branch (usually this will be `master`)

+## Contributing

+* Fork repo
+* Ninja some code
+* Pull request
+* Wait
+* Profit

+To add any commands you can start from the `template/template.sh` For autocompletion add

+    complete -o nospace -F _gdefault gmyawesomecommand

+to `autocompletion/gittools.autocompletion`

+or create a new function there if more than default autocompletion wanted

 __NOTE__: if you are using `.reporc` files, make sure the repository directories are relative to the file, or just abs paths.